Levyathanz/JavaScript_Learnings/readme.md

 ## Continuous Learning of Web Development.

-Some of the beginner projects built during this learning path include:
+Some of the beginner projects built during this learning path includes,

 <table>
   <tr>